emb-riscv/specs-markdown/exceptions-and-interrupts.md

 Interrupts trigger the transfer of control to an interrupt handler associated with a hart.

-A hart can have up to **1024** interrupts, including the system interrupts.
+In the RISC-V microcontroller profile, a hart can have up to **1024** interrupts, including the system interrupts.

+> <sup>This limit was chosen arbitrarily and is considered quite high.</sup>

 ### Interrupt priorities